-Blumber (1984) describes pregnancy as a point of “psychobiologic crisis” when a woman is forced to reconsider her role in life and her self-image.
+Pregnancy is a powerful psychological event which forces a woman to reconsider her role in life and her self-image.
 It is a time when the woman turns inward to examine the profound biological changes taking place.
 These are accompanied by normal emotional adjustments similar to those experienced at puberty and menopause.
 During the initial stages of pregnancy there is a preoccupation with the psychological and anatomical changes which then gives way to a growing awareness of the developing foetus as an individual – a separate entity.

-In western cultures there is still debate regarding the status of the unborn.
+In many cultures there is still debate regarding the status of the unborn.
 However, there would be little dispute that the relationship with the foetus usually begins quite early, especially in a planned pregnancy.
-I have found this also to be the case where the pregnancy is not planned and the woman is faced with the dilemma of whether or not to continue the pregnancy.
+In our counselling work we have found this also to be the case where the pregnancy is not planned and the woman is faced with the dilemma of whether or not to continue the pregnancy.
 Her body language is often protective of the foetus she is considering aborting – her arms folded over her abdomen or even actually stroking or patting her abdomen.
+She may also talk about quitting smoking and making healthy food choices.
 When her attention is drawn to this she often becomes very emotional and talks of her child in a personal way.

 ‘Quickening’ (the first discernible foetal movement) has been considered a milestone in pregnancy and one where personification of the foetus was more readily acknowledged.
 This is usually felt by the mother between 16 and 20 weeks.
-However, new medical developments now mean that foetal life is seen and heard as early as 6 weeks i.e. 2 weeks after the first missed period.
+However, medical imaging technologies now mean that foetal life is seen and heard as early as 6 weeks, i.e. 2 weeks after the first missed period.

 For many dealing with ambivalent feelings towards a pregnancy, planned or otherwise, the ultrasound provides indisputable evidence of the developing foetus.
 It is often at this point that the parents’ relationship with the foetus may change considerably.
-Many couples delight in the first photo of their child – the ultrasound – routinely done to exclude an anomaly at 18 weeks.
+Many couples delight in the first photo of their child – the ultrasound – routinely done to exclude an anomaly at 18 weeks, or sometimes earlier at 14 weeks.
 The paternal bonding process is thought to be accelerated by the visual evidence of the developing and mobile foetus.

 Common reactions in the testing phase

 The psychological impact of prenatal testing may be felt not only prior to procedures being conducted but also prior to conception where the potential for an abnormality exists.
 This is also the case where there has been a previous abnormality.
 The couple is placed in the position of anticipating a repeated pregnancy loss.
-Their level of anxiety is usually demonstrably higher in the early stages of pregnancy than, for example, when testing is done because of problems associated with maternal age (Beeson and Golbus, 1979) even though there is an identical 1% likelihood of an abnormality being discovered.
 The trauma associated with a previous loss due to a foetal abnormality may be reawakened and relationship difficulties may arise from the stress that is evoked at this time.

 Where there is a suspected abnormality, the ensuing maternal/parental response may be an attempt to reverse the bonding and secure an emotional distance until tests are complete or diagnosis is found to be favourable.
 A conflict is set up very similar to that seen in the normal grieving process – that of denial.
 The healthy psychological response to trauma accompanies the anticipated shock and grief felt at this time.
 The body actually experiences biochemical reactions which enable it to adjust in order to cope with the reality of the situation.